Grainger-Bioinformatics-Center/linux_cookbook/filter_meta_lichen.md

 ### 5. What the Script Does

 ```
-1. Mapping Reads (Optional):
+1.Mapping Reads (Optional):

 If paired-end reads are provided (-1 and -2), the script:
 	•Builds a Bowtie2 index for the assembly.
 	•Maps the reads to the assembly.
 	•Sorts the alignments into a BAM file.
 	•Forces creation of a CSI index using samtools index -c (required by BlobToolKit2).

-2. Generating BLAST Hits:
+2.Generating BLAST Hits:

 Runs BLASTn against the nt database to obtain taxonomic hits.
 If the BLAST output file already exists, this step is skipped.

-3. Creating a BlobDir:
+3.Creating a BlobDir:

 Uses BlobToolKit2’s add command with --create and --replace to generate a BlobDir dataset from:
 	•The assembly FASTA.
 	•Coverage information (if available).
 	•BLAST hits.
 	•The provided taxdump directory.
-4. Filtering Contigs:
+4.Filtering Contigs:

 Uses BlobToolKit2’s filter command to remove contigs that:
 	•Have coverage less than 0.1×.
 	•Are shorter than 1000 bp.
 	•Are assigned to contaminant domains (Bacteria, Viruses, or Archaeplastida).
 ```

 ```
 The filtered assembly is saved as <basename>.filtered.fasta in the OUTPUT directory.

-Output Files
+1. Output Files
 	•BlobDir Dataset:
-Created in a directory named blobdir_<basename> (e.g., blobdir_assembly).
+2. Created in a directory named blobdir_<basename> (e.g., blobdir_assembly).
 	•Filtered Assembly:
-Saved in the OUTPUT directory (default: blobtools) with the filename <basename>.filtered.fasta.
+3. Saved in the OUTPUT directory (default: blobtools) with the filename <basename>.filtered.fasta.
 ```

 ### Additional Notes
 ```
 •Taxonomy Database Warning:

-	If BLAST issues warnings about taxonomy name lookups (e.g., “Taxonomy name lookup from taxid requires installation of taxdb database…”), ensure that you have downloaded and extracted taxdb.tar.gz from
+If BLAST issues warnings about taxonomy name lookups (e.g., “Taxonomy name lookup from taxid requires installation of taxdb database…”), ensure that you have downloaded and extracted taxdb.tar.gz from ftp://ftp.ncbi.nlm.nih.gov/blast/db/taxdb.tar.gz and that the BLASTDB environment variable is set to the directory containing these files.
-	ftp://ftp.ncbi.nlm.nih.gov/blast/db/taxdb.tar.gz
-	and that the BLASTDB environment variable is set to the directory containing these files.

 •Field Replacement:

 The --replace flag in the BlobDir creation step forces recalculation of taxonomy fields if they already exist.
 Remove it if you want to preserve existing field values.

 •Customizing Filters:

 The --param options in the filter command let you adjust numeric thresholds (e.g., for coverage and contig length) and to exclude contigs based on taxonomy.
 Modify these parameters as needed.
 ```